HarshaGit12/ML_Titanic_KaggleCompetition/README.md

 # ML_Titanic_KaggleCompetition
+Accuracy on train data obtained is 0.8324.
 This repository contains python file in which GradientBoostingClassifier model is applied on train data to predict the passengers who survived the shipwreck